Boworadet

-Prince Boworadej (พระวรวงศ์เธอ พระองค์เจ้าบวรเดช; RTGS: Phra Worawong Thoe Phra Ong Chao Bawondet; 2 April 1877 – 16 November 1953) was a Thai attempted-coup leader in 1933, so call Boworadet rebellion, government official, army, and royalty.
-After a defeat in the rebellion, he sought asylum in Cambodia, where he lived until 1948.
-He returned home to Thailand, and dying in 1953.
+Prince Boworadej (พระวรวงศ์เธอ พระองค์เจ้าบวรเดช; RTGS: Phra Worawong Thoe Phra Ong Chao Bawondet; 2 April 1877 – 16 November 1953) was a Thai attempted-coup leader, government official, General, and royalty.
+After defeat in the 1933 rebellion, he sought asylum in Cambodia where he lived until 1948 when he returned to Thailand and died in 1953.

 Early life

 Mom Chao Boworadej Kridakorn born on 2 April 1877 in Bangkok.
 Boworadej was one of the grandsons of King Mongkut, a son of Prince Naret.
 Boworadej received his military education at the Harrow School in 1898, and the Royal Military Academy Woolwich in 1900.
 Boworadej moved back to Siam in 1900 to serve in Royal Thai Army's Command and General Staff Department.

 Government official career

 Boworadej was a career soldier who had served as an ambassador in Paris towards the end of King Chulalongkorn's reign from 1902 to 1905.
 He was "retired" in the latter part of King Vajiravudh's reign, but he was brought back into active service shortly after King Prajadhipok ascended the throne.
 Boworadej became the Royal Thai Army Chief of Staff in 1926.
 He took over the position as the Minister of Defence from Prince Boriphat who was promoted to Interior Minister in 1928.
-In 1929 the king honored Boworadej by raising him from Serene Highness to Royal Highness status.
+In 1929 the king honored Boworadej by raising him from His Serene Highness to His Highness status.

-Prince Boworadej had a fierce conflict with Prince Boriphat over the budget for the coming year in 1931.
+His Highness Prince Boworadej had a fierce conflict with Prince Boriphat over the budget for the coming year in 1931.
 Prince Boworadej submitted his resignation to express his dissatisfaction.
 After some disputes by both sides, the resignation of Prince Boworadej was accepted by the Supreme Council of State and King Prajadhipok.
 The prince's relationship with other powerful princes soured after this crisis.

 The Special Court's "Decision on the Insurrection" noted that Prince Boworadej had once consulted General Phahon and Phaya Srisith about the plan to change the government.
 Because of the prince's reluctance to use force to overthrow the government, the Promoters carried out the revolution without the prince's participation.
 He then expected Phahon to invite him to be prime minister.
 Pridi rejected Phahon's recommendation and named Phraya Manopakorn Nititada as prime minister instead of the prince.
 Boworadej was then at odds with the Promoters.
 An ardent royalist, he was furious that anyone was allowed to sue the king.
 This added to his displeasure at Phahon's coup in 1933 against Manopakorn and Phahon's support of Pridi against the monarch.

 At the end of July 1933, Phibun and Supha sent a circular to a number of prominent individuals warning them to "exercise peace of mind", otherwise the "party will be forced to bring stringent measures to bear on you."
 A number of members of the royal house received the letter, including Prince Boworadej, who was in Hua Hin with the king at that time.
 The combined catalysts of the warning and Pridi's return stirred Prince Boworadej to seek revenge on the Promoters.